Articles

 Male Competition

 Often insect males will protect territories and/or fight over females.
 A couple of examples are: 1.
 Tanzanian roaches that have serious wrestling matches.
-2. While male termites fight the female grooms them.
+2. Male dragonflies will ferociously defend territory from other males.

 STDs